SimYunSup/bylinecms/README.md

 2. We'd like to create an immutable 'versioned-by-default' document store; which means document history by default, and tombstones (soft deletes) by default (including user restoration of tombstoned documents).

+3. We'd like to do the same for collection definitions - 'versioned-by-default' with a superb migration experience.
+Imagine being able to query data on v1 of your collection definition, migrate the data in memory, and then save your migrated documents against v2 of your collection definition.
+Zero hoops and zero field wrangling.

-3. We're going to create a native 'file' field type that can be used in any collection definition, and separately from any defined media or upload collections.
+4. We're going to create a native 'file' field type that can be used in any collection definition, and separately from any defined media or upload collections (think Drupal files).

-4. We'd like everything to be fast - like really fast - from admin bundle compile times to API responses.
+5. We'd like everything to be fast - like really fast - from admin bundle compile times to API responses.

-5. We're keen to follow patterns of highly cohesive and loosely coupled design - the benefits of which will include a good API for content versioning, and callbacks / webhooks for consumer cache invalidation strategies (to name a few).
+6. We're keen to follow patterns of highly cohesive and loosely coupled design - the benefits of which will include a good API for content versioning, and callbacks / webhooks for consumer cache invalidation strategies (to name a few).

-6. For our admin dashboards, it should be easy to create content editors with your favorite editor, whether [CKEditor](https://ckeditor.com/), [Lexical](https://lexical.dev/), [TipTap](https://tiptap.dev/), [ProseMirror](https://prosemirror.net/) or other.
+7. For our admin dashboards, it should be easy to create content editors with your favorite editor, whether [CKEditor](https://ckeditor.com/), [Lexical](https://lexical.dev/), [TipTap](https://tiptap.dev/), [ProseMirror](https://prosemirror.net/) or other.

-7. And more....
+8. And more....

 ## What's Next?
 We need to find our feet, choose license, publish a roadmap, code of conduct, our values and mission statement, as well as settle on a governance model and likely stewardship entity.
 We've published the prototype under the [AGPL](https://www.gnu.org/licenses/agpl-3.0.en.html) license - for now, as we understand this has implications.
 Before we accept contributions, we'll likely switch to a more permissive license like Apache 2.0 (this requires consent or a CLA from contributors, which is fine while there's just a few of us).